 Alyssa Cheadle was part of the lab from 2005-08.
 She worked on a number of projects examining the relationships between forgiveness and health and religiosity and health, including a 2007 trip to Sierra Leone to investigate forgiveness after the country's civil war.
 We have presented results of these studies at the Mid-Year Conference on Religion and Spirituality, the Annual Meeting of the Midwest Psychological Association, and the Society for Behavioral Medicine.
 We have also published peer-reviewed chapters/papers on this work.
 Alyssa completed a Master of Theological Studies at Harvard in 2010 and is now a doctoral candidate in the Health Psychology program at UCLA.

 Sebrinia Madsen was part of the lab during the spring of 2008.
 She worked on a project examining forgiveness, victimization by bullying, and mental health in middle school students in Decorah, Iowa.
 We found that higher levels of victimization by bullying were connected to higher levels of negative psychological symptoms, more forgiving students and lower levels of negative psychological symptoms, and being victimized by bullying was associated with lower levels of forgiveness.
 The findings of this study were presented to the teachers and staff of Decorah Middle School.
 Sebrinia currently resides in Denver, Colorado and works for the University of Colorado Denver as a graduate assistant for their Upward Bound Program.
-She intends to graduate from the University of Colorado Denver—School of Education in Spring of 2011 with a Master's in Counseling, with a School Counseling emphasis, from the Counseling Psychology and Counselor Education Program.
+She graduated from the University of Colorado Denver School of Education in Spring of 2011 with a Master's in Counseling, with a School Counseling emphasis, from the Counseling Psychology and Counselor Education Program.